 Our social mission is central to our work.
 Our primary goal as a social enterprise is to further our mission, and the profits earned through our business model support our training program.
 Working with low-income young adults, providing them with employment opportunities and preparing them for community-based advocacy allows us to achieve our social purpose.

-By the late 1990s, the founders of i.c.stars had been working for fifteen years in various workforce development programs.
-Their experiences led them to develop a technology-based curriculum that combined hard skills and training with a broader perspective on community impact and “bigger than you” sense of accountability for the young adults in their program.
+Building on their experiences in education and workforce development, the founders of i.c.stars developed a technology-based curriculum that combined project based training with a broader perspective on community impact and “bigger than you” sense of accountability.

 Since 1999, i.c.stars has been identifying, training, and jump-starting technology careers for low-income young adults who, although lacking access to education and employment, demonstrate extraordinary potential for success in the business world and for impact in their communities.

 We believe that when young adults focus their talent on both technology services and community impact, their success in both increases significantly.

 i.c.stars stands for, and stands behind, these unique individuals, knowing that their success will lift not only their own lives but all those whose lives they touch.

 Are you interested in joining the next group of interns, volunteering your time or donating your resources?
 There are many ways to get involved!

 The concept for i.c. stars came about in 1998 from Sandee Kastrul and Leslie Beller.
 Sandee had seen one of her most talented students from her teaching years working for minimum wage as a housekeeper in a Chicago hotel.
 Her chance encounter made her wonder what she could do to make sure underprivileged workers could meet their fullest potential.